tslaird/ODroid600/README.md

 # ODroid600

 The motivation behind this tool came from the inconvenience of having to obtain repeated bacterial growth curve measurements coupled with the fact that the spectrophotometer in my graduate research lab was broken and I needed to make measurements.
-I happened to realize that Pyrex 9820 glass test tubes () fit well inside schedule 40 PVC piping ().
+I happened to realize that Pyrex 9820 glass test tubes (25 mm outer diameter) fit well inside schedule 40 PVC piping ().
 Thus my goal was to use a scaffold of PVC with low-cost electronic components to create an automated spectrophotometer.
 Additionally, so called "inexpensive" devices that were being marketed were still in the price range of several thousand dollars and thus still inaccessible to low-budget laboratories.

 ## Components